 Geo-redundancy signifies a computer system operating at two or more geographical locations as a redundancy in case the primary system fails due to any reason.

-A Global Title (GT) is an address used in the SCCP protocol for routing signalling messages on various telecommunications networks.
+A Global Title (GT) is an address used in the SCCP protocol for routing signaling messages on various telecommunications networks.
 Theoretically, global titles are unique addresses which refer to only one destination, but in practice those destinations can change over a given time-frame.

-GT title structure is defined by the ITU-T signalling connection control part formats and codes recommendation (Q.713), further extended in the supporting numbering plan standards.
+GT title structure is defined by the ITU-T signaling connection control part formats and codes recommendation (Q.713), further extended in the supporting numbering plan standards.
 Other national variants of Signalling Connection Control Part (SCCP) define their own format for the Global Title.
 The value of a global title is a sequence of attributes which modify the address value.

 A mobile telephony standard introduced in the early 1990s by European Telecommunications Standard Institute.
 First launched in Finland in 1991, GSM soon became universally adopted in Europe, and then worldwide.
 GSM currently accounts for 90% of the world’s mobile market, which makes it the default mobile standard.

 HAProxy or High Availability Proxy is a free and open source software which is most commonly used to improve the performance of a server environment by spreading requests to multiple servers and thus enhancing the speed and reliability of the server environment.
 The software can be run on Linux, Solaris and FreeBSD operating systems.

 HLR (Home Location Register) is a database that contains various information about all of the mobile subscribers of a mobile network such as the mobile numbers, services, whether the numbers have been ported to another network and similar information.